kshirley/summarytrees/README.md

 #### Demonstrations

 To see some demos, visit one of the links in the first column of the table below.
 The running times reported for each data set (in minutes and seconds) are from a single run (not averaged over multiple runs) computing maximum entropy summary trees for k = 1, 2, .., K = 100 on a single machine with a 2.20 GHz CPU and over 100 GB of RAM.
+The rightmost three columns report running times for the 3 different versions of the algorithm that are available.
 See Section 7 of [our paper](http://www.research.att.com/~kshirley/papers/KarloffShirleyWebsite.pdf) for more details.

 |Data           | # Nodes| Total Weight| Max Depth|Optimal |Approx (epsilon = 0.1) |Approx (epsilon  0.5) |Greedy |
 |:--------------|-------:|------------:|---------:|:-------|:--------------------------|:--------------------------|:------|